;

 The student submits the written dissertation proposal to all members of the committee no less than one month in advance of the qualifying examination.
 The dissertation proposal is formally presented in a public oral qualifying examination with the committee, followed by a private examination.

 Students will advance to candidacy after they have completed all course requirements (including removal of any incompletes), passed the qualifying examination, nominated a dissertation reading committee, and paid the advancement to candidacy fee.
 Under normal progress, a student will advance to candidacy by the end of the spring quarter of their third year.
-A student who has not advanced to candidacy by the start of the fourth year will be subject to academic probation.
+A student who has not advanced to candidacy by the start of the fourth year will be subject to academic notice.

 Dissertation Reading Committee